benignware/date_picker/README.md

   </tbody>
 </table>

 All other options are passed as html-options to text_field-element.
-All `data-attributes` to the javascript date_picker-implementation.
+All `data-attributes` are passed to the javascript date_picker-implementation.

 ## Internationalization